mnshankar/csv/readme.md

 ## Easy CSV file manipulation (Read, Write and Download)

-This is a simple utility package that helps you work with CSV files using a succint and readable syntax popularised by Laravel 4.
+This is a simple utility package that helps you work with CSV files using a succinct and readable syntax popularised by Laravel 4.

 ##Installation with Composer